cgriffith-4243/art-gallery-capstone/README.md

 ## About

-This API is designed to help create and manage an Art Gallery, with the ability to specify and organize which mediums a Curator would like to showcase.
-Access to endpoints is controlled by specific roles.
-Curators may manage which mediums and artworks are presented in the gallery, while Artists may add/update/remove artworks.
-Public access allows for unrestricted viewing of artwork information.
+This API is designed to help create and manage an Art Gallery, with the ability to specify and organize which mediums would like to be showcased.

+Any user can send a GET request in order to retrieve entries stored in the gallery database.
+Access to POST, PATCH, DELETE endpoints is controlled by specific roles, being Curators and Artists.
+Curators may add/update/remove artworks which mediums and artworks in the gallery, while Artists may add/update/remove artworks.
+For more information about endpoints, see the 'Full Endpoint Descriptions' section of this README.

+Mediums refers to the different categories of art a gallery may showcase.
+Examples include drawings, paintings, mixed media, etc.
+Artworks refers to individual artworks.
+Information Artwork entries store include title, medium description, year created, image link, and the id of what Medium entry it belongs to in the gallery.

+All endpoints need to be tested using curl or postman since there is no frontend for the app yet.

 https://cgriffith-udacity-capstone.herokuapp.com

+## Getting Started

+### Installing Dependencies

+#### Python 3.7

+Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 #### Key Dependencies